dutt/trassel/readme.md

 TOOD
 ----

-Shutdown
-    Some way to wait for all current messages to be handled and then shut down.
+* Shutdown - Some way to wait for all current messages to be handled and then shut down.

-Suspend/Resume
-	Probably require implementation of system(not meant for the tasks)-messages.
+* Suspend/Resume - will probably require implementation of system(not meant for the tasks)-messages.

-Other
-    Create wrappers so tasks doesn't get copied when the threads are started.
-	Set timeout for specific send():s
+* Other - Set timeout for specific send():s